benc-uk/smilr/kubernetes/readme.md

 Once you have AKS deployed and are able to interact with it via `kubectl` you can start deploying Smilr to it

 ## Pre-requisites
-Before starting deploying Smilr into Kubernetes you will need to Deploy Azure Container Registry (ACR), build the Docker images and push them up to ACR.
+Before starting deploying Smilr into Kubernetes you will need to have an Azure Container Registry (ACR) populated with the Smilr container images.

-Refer to the container guide for details
+Refer to the main container guide for details
 #### [:page_with_curl: Complete container guide](../docs/containers.md)

 Notes on Smilr Kubernetes deployment:
 - When deploying to Kubernetes use of the `default` namespace is assumed.
-- Kuberenetes version 1.9 is assumed, if you are using 1.8 or older the API version in the deployment YAML may require changing e.g. to `apiVersion: apps/v1beta1`.
+- Kubernetes version 1.9+ is assumed, if you are using 1.8 or older the API version in the deployment YAML may require changing e.g. to `apiVersion: apps/v1beta1`.
 Older versions have not been tested.
-- In most scenarios the default is to deploy MongoDB with a persistent volume claim to persist data in the database.
-This can result in a ~5 minute wait while this volume is created and bound to the MonogDB pod.
-Until this pod is ready the Smilr app will not be fully functional.

 ## Option 1 - Helm (Easiest)
 [Helm](https://helm.sh/) is a package manager for Kubernetes, and a Helm Chart has been created to deploy Smilr.
 This means you can deploy Smilr with a single command.
 The chart is called simply 'smilr' and is in the helm subdirectory